azamlerc/nsarray-functional/README.md

 `- (NSArray *) squareMap:(Operation)block;`

 Returns a matrix that is the result of calling the block with every combination of two objects from the array.
-Equivalent to passing self to `matrix:objects:`.
+Equivalent to passing self to `matrix:map:`.

 ```
 NSArray *multiplicationTable = [numbers squareMap:product];